clipopera2025/clipopera_assets/README.md

 You can copy `.env.example` to `.env` and fill in your credentials instead of exporting each variable manually.

+**Security Tip:** Keep your `.env` file private and never commit real tokens or API keys (including the Discord bot token) to version control.

 #### Usage

 ```bash